 In this track we investigate the impact of eHealth solutions on their users (can patients and doctors use them?), the organizations (do departments benefit from them?) and climate (do they lead to lower emissions?).
 We use our eHealth lab to measure the effect of human factors on the usability of ehealth applications.

 Choose from a wide range of elective courses such as Business Process Management, Bioinformatics, Internet Programming, Economics and Financing of Health Care Systems, The Social Web, Pandemic, Ethics and Politics of Surveillance and Privacy, Computational Biology.

 Courses can be chosen at other UvA master programmmes or at master programmes of other universities.

 Start your career smoothly by doing an internship of 5 EC in the first year, followed by an internship of around 42 EC in the second year.

 This especially gives international students a unique opportunity to experience the Dutch Health ICT labor market.
 Students can choose from a range of internship positions offered by our contacts with Health ICT research institutes, businesses and other international universities such as those in the International Partnership of Health Informatics Education.
 The internship will be guided by an academic supervisor and must be finished with a scientific report.

 You may choose to participate in an exchange semester to fulfill your master thesis work facilitated by another (international) university.
-The AMC took the lead in establishing an international network of 10 partner universities, each offering unique opportunities for such an exchange semester.
+Amsterdam UMC, location AMC, took the lead in establishing an international network of 10 partner universities, each offering unique opportunities for such an exchange semester.

 These partner universities are: